person skating

 You’ll certainly want to book your trip as early as possible or consider coming another day.

 Like last year, 100% of daily vehicle permits will be available in advance.
-This means we will know in advance if we have reached capacity for the upcoming weekend, and we will provide these updates on Twitter.
+This means we will know in advance if we have reached capacity for the upcoming weekend, and we will provide these updates on our social media channels.

 If we have already sold all daily vehicle permits for a certain day you will not be able to purchase a permit (or use your seasonal pass) at the gate, and you will not be able to visit the park.

 As a reminder, we are no longer offering ski permits.
-We ask that our visitors pick up a daily vehicle permit for access to all of the park’s day-use activities, including skiing.
+We ask that our visitors pick up a daily vehicle permit for access to all of the park’s day-use activities, including skiing, skating and snowshoeing.

 Make sure to check back often for up-to-date information.